klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.contract.md

 Signs a smart contract transaction as a fee payer to deploy the smart contract or execute the function of the smart contract.

-If a smart contract is deployed, **constructor** can be entered in the methodName, such as `myContract.signAsFeePayer({ from, feeDelegation: true, feePayer, ... }, 'constructor', byteCode, ...)`.
+If a smart contract is deployed, 'constructor' can be entered in the methodName, such as `myContract.signAsFeePayer({ from, feeDelegation: true, feePayer, ... }, 'constructor', byteCode, ...)`.

 The transaction type used for this function depends on the `options` or the value defined in `myContract.options`.
 The `signAsFeePayer` is a function that signs as a transaction fee payer, so `feeDelegation` field must be defined as `true`.
 Also, the address of the fee payer must be defined in the `feePayer` field.